Transform Global Health is an initiative to improve the state of healthcare globally

 Universal Health Information Network (UNHIN)

-As a part of the UNHIN program, Transform Global Health (TGH) is offering to implement an enterprise grade Hospital Information System for free for five (5) small to mid sized hospitals in developing and underprivileged areas using leading open source hospital management and ERP software packages.
-A TGH industry partner will work with each hospital to understand their specific needs and implement the system to meet their requirements.
+As a part of the UNHIN program, Transform Global Health (TGH) is providing a comprehensive, integrated Hospital Information and Electronic Health Record System to hospitals and medical practices across the world.
+This is an enterprise-grade implementation providing market leading features and functionality and a fully integrated system that will digitize the entire medical processes of the hospital.
+The UNHIN team works with each hospital to understand their specific needs and implement the system to meet their requirements.
 This is part of the effort to improve the management of physician practices and hospitals globally, which is a key factor for establishing the UNHIN.
 Hospitals and physician practices may apply for this by filling out a simple form providing their information.
-The TGH team will review your information and get in touch with you to discuss your requirements and the suitability of the HIS platform for your organization .
-While we are limiting this opportunity to five healthcare organizations at this point, we expect to expand this to more organizations in the near future.

 St. James Medical Complex